Fishing License In Florida Non Resident and Resident

 - You have been accepted as a client for developmental disabilities services by the Department of Children and Family Services.
 The department must furnish proof to such clients.

-- You are a resident who is fishing with live or natural bait, using poles or lines that are not equipped with a fishing-line-retrieval mechanism, and you are fishing for noncommercial purposes in your home county.
+- You are a resident fishing with live or natural bait, using poles or lines not equipped with a fishing-line-retrieval mechanism, and fishing for noncommercial purposes in your home county.
 However, you must have a valid fishing license to fish by any method in a fish management area.

 - You are fishing in a fish pond of 20 acres or less, which is located entirely within the private property of its owner.
 A fish pond is a man-made pond constructed for the primary purpose of fishing, entirely within the owner’s property lines and with no surface water connection to public waters.